Integrations¶

 unique name, a typed connection type, encrypted credentials (via SecretRef),

-and optional rate limiting and health check configuration.
+optional rate limiting and health check configuration, and a sensitive

 Connection Types¶